saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 - Unlike Java Streams, Sequences are available on all platforms like android etc.
 - Parallel processing is not yet available in sequences (check latest Kotlin version).

+**Note**: `exitProcess` is a Kotlin standard library function that terminates the running instance of the JVM.

 ### Build tools in Kotlin
 - We can use Kotlin with command line, Ant(build tool), IntelliJ Idea, Eclipse, Maven, Gradle.